Mobile PCI Express Module

-A Mobile PCI Express Module (MXM) is an interconnect standard for GPUs (MXM Graphics Modules) in laptops using PCI Express created by MXM-SIG.
+Mobile PCI Express Module (MXM) is an interconnect standard for GPUs (MXM Graphics Modules) in laptops using PCI Express created by MXM-SIG.
 The goal was to create a non-proprietary, industry standard socket, so one could easily upgrade the graphics processor in a laptop, without having to buy a whole new system or relying on proprietary vendor upgrades.

-1st generation configurations
+Generations

 Smaller graphics modules can be inserted into larger slots, but type I and II heatsinks will not fit type III and above or vice versa.

-The Alienware m5700 platform uses a heatsink that will fit Type I, II, & III cards without modification.
+Dell's Alienware m5700 platform uses a heatsink that will fit Type I, II, & III cards without modification.

-2nd generation configurations (MXM 3)

-Smaller graphics modules can be inserted into larger slots.
-Heatsink mounting remains the same for type A and B modules.

 MXM 3.1 was released in March 2012 and added PCIe 3.0 support.

-Module compatibility

-First generation modules are not compatible with second generation modules and vice versa.

-First generation modules are fully backwards compatible.
+First generation modules are not compatible with second generation (MXM 3) modules and vice versa.
+First generation modules I to IV are fully backwards compatible.